 Battery Wiring Diagram

-The battery interconnect wiring diagrams are in the rear of this manual and you should have also received a copy with your system in the documentation.
-This battery-wiring diagram shows how you should install the batteries, make terminal, and fuse connections.
+You should have received a battery-wiring diagram with your system.
+This battery-wiring diagram shows how you should install the batteries, and make terminal and fuse/breaker connections.
 Use the diagram as you follow the steps below.

 Location